afocommunity/suggestions/README.md

 # suggestions

-This Repo is to manage issues and suggestions with our private projects
+This Repo is to manage issues and suggestions